-OSHA Florida Certification
+OSHA Florida Online Training

 Before OSHA, few government regulations existed to protect workers from job site hazards in the United States.
 In the nearly fifty years since it was established, OSHA has made great strides towards protecting workers in every state, including Florida.
 Their standards prevent thousands of workplace injuries and illnesses a year.